 She leverages her seemingly ageless appearance (she’s 64 as of late 2025) to market a philosophy of “flowing LOVE” and breaking the myth that beauty belongs exclusively to the young.

 She operates an internet-based organization promoting healthy lifestyle changes and emotional well-being, working with business coaches to scale the enterprise into a sustainable business model.
+It’s a direct-to-consumer approach that uses her fame from Fame and Walker to fuel a wellness empire.

 Her filmography in the mid-2020s includes roles in independent films like The Untold Story in 2019 and Miracle Underground.
 She takes acting roles that fit her schedule while building her primary business, demonstrating the kind of diversification that ensures long-term financial stability for actors in an unpredictable industry.